Partial identification and unmeasured confounding with multiple treatments and multiple outcomes: Introduction

-While much of the existing work focuses on a single treatment variable, recent work has examined settings with multiple treatments \citep{miao2022identifying, kong2022identifiability, zheng2021copula, zheng2022bayesian}.
-Under certain assumptions about the nature of the measured confounder, partial $R^2$ values between the unmeasured confounders and treatment can be identified from the observed data.
-In some cases, such as sparsity in the effects of the treatment on the outcome, the causal effects are even identifiable in this setting \citep{miao2022identifying}.
-Similar benefits have been seen in the multi-outcome setting, where partial $R^2$ values between the unmeasured confounder and outcome can be estimated from the observed data in the absence of data on the unmeasured confounder \citep{zheng2023sensitivity}.
-These lead to more informative sensitivity analyses, because some of the sensitivity parameters are identified by the observed data, and more information on the degree of potential confounding bias is available.
+While much of the existing work focuses on a single treatment variable, recent work has examined settings with multiple treatments \citep{wang2017confounder,miao2022identifying, kong2022identifiability, zheng2021copula, zheng2022bayesian}.
+Under certain assumptions about the nature of confounding, partial $R^2$ values between the unmeasured confounders and treatment can be identified from the observed data.
+In some cases, such as sparsity in the effects of the treatment on the outcome, the causal effects are even identifiable in this setting \citep{wang2017confounder,miao2022identifying}.
+Another example is \citet{kong2022identifiability}, which shows identifiability with multiple treatments and a binary outcome under the assumption the treatments are independent given a common unmeasured confounder.
+Similar results have been shown in the multi-outcome setting \citep{zhou2020promises, zheng2023sensitivity}.
+Recent work in \citet{wu2023blessings} has extended these ideas in a number of directions, in particular to the multiple treatment and multiple outcome setting, where causal identification can be obtained under certain conditional independence assumptions related to those seen in the proximal causal inference literature \citep{kuroki2014measurement,tchetgen2024introduction}.
+In general, the presence of multiple treatments or outcomes can provide substantial benefits, which is particularly important for air pollution research as there are large numbers of environmental exposures of interest, and they are potentially associated with a variety of adverse health outcomes.
+As mentioned above, one can obtain identification in these settings even with unmeasured confounding, albeit under fairly strong, restrictive assumptions.
+Under weaker assumptions, one can potentially obtain partial identification of treatment effects, where only a set of values of the causal effect is identified, which is the focus of this work.